uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 - The prompts you were given
 - How the feedback was conveyed.
 If you met in person, please specify when, for how long, and whether it was a one-on-one meeting, or whether the other feedback giver was there.
 - A summary of the feedback you conveyed.
-- If there was any follow-up (e.g., if the feedback recipient acted on some of your feedback, and told you the outcome), make sure to mention it in your report.
+- For the second round of peer feedbacks, mention whether there was any follow-up on the feedback you provided in the first round of feedback (e.g., if the feedback recipient acted on some of your feedback, and told you the outcome).

 You must write up each report in a text or Markdown file in your individual repository.
 The name of the file must be the following: